DUNE/p3s/clients/README.md

 # p3s clients
-## Relation to p3s object model
+## Support of the p3s object model
-The p3s object model comtains the following major classes:
+The p3s object model contains the following major classes:
 * job
 * pilot
 * dataset
 * workflow

-There are also a few companion classes whose definition is typically contained in the same unit of code as the major class.
-By and large, the classes itemized above are described in the respective "model.py" files under their own Django app areas.

-Example - the follwing file:
-`/mydir/p3s/promptproc/workflows/models.py`
-...contains the class "workflow", which inherits from the Django Model class.
-Same pattern applies to other classes.

-## The clients
-This directory (p3s/clients) contains a number of clients implemented as Python scripts, which support operations on the objects belonging to classes described above.
-These are
+The clients carrying same name have the function of managing their respective classes residing on the server:

 * job.py
 * pilot.py